Tiziano-Caruana/writeups/openECSC-2024/PerfectShop/perfect_shop.md

 To anyone who managed to read this far, thank you from the bottom of my heart ❤️

-For any feedback, you can reach me on Discord: `titto_caru`
+For any feedback, you can reach me out on Discord: `titto_caru`